mosharaf/eecs489/Assignments/Assignment-1/README.md

 * Write applications that use sockets to transmit and receive data across a network
 * Explain how latency and throughput are impacted by link characteristics and multiplexing

-## Clarifications

-* For all latency measurements, use the one-way delay (NOT the RTT).

 <a name="part1"></a>
 ## Part 1: Write `iPerfer`